Vancouver, British Columbia is known for many things but here are the top 10 things it's most famous for.

 One of the most famous things about Vancouver is its physical beauty.
 Surrounded by snow-capped mountains and deep blue sea, Vancouver is gorgeous; when the sun is shining, it's truly a sight to behold.
 Its beauty is so famous, Vancouver has made multiple lists of "Most Beautiful Cities in the World," including Forbes' list and Buzzfeed's.

 Vancouver is so famous for being one of the world's "most livable cities" that it's regularly cited as one of the top examples whenever "liveable" cities are discussed.
 Vancouver came in at number five on Mercer's Top 10 Cities list in 2016 and number three on the Economist's Global Liveability Ranking in 2015, but it's been on everyone's top 10 lists for over a decade.

 The most famous landmark in Vancouver is Stanley Park.
-Located on the Downtown Vancouver peninsula and covering over 400 hectares (1000 acres), Stanley Park attracts both tourists and locals with its multiple attractions, including the famous Seawall (a paved pathway for biking, running or walking that runs around the park's rugged coastline) and the Stanley Park Totem Poles (the most-visited attraction in British Columbia).
+Located on the Downtown Vancouver peninsula and covering over 400 hectares (1000 acres), Stanley Park attracts both tourists and locals with its multiple attractions, including the famous Seawall (a paved pathway for biking, running or walking that runs around the park's rugged coastline) and the Stanley Park Totem Poles (one of the most-visited attraction in British Columbia).
 The park is also home to beaches, hiking trails, and the Vancouver Aquarium.

 Salmon & Local Seafood